Mono/.NET Injection Under Linux

 be compiled with: gcc -fpic -shared stager.cpp -o stager.so

-In order to inject the stager into the target process you may use any standard linux shared library injector.
+In order to inject the stager into the target process you may use any standard Linux shared library injector.

-For Unity3D this is typically achieved using the following pattern:
+this is typically achieved using the following pattern:

 1